 Over time there will be those occasional late nights where the pan stays out in the yard by the fire, it rains and the dog uses it as a water bowl (yup, we did that).
 Some rust may appear.
 Don’t panic; it’s iron.
 Here’s the repair: a solution of one part vinegar to two parts water (a mild acid) on a cloth will remove most small rust spots.
 If the rusted surface is rough, you may want to use steel wool or even 220 grit sandpaper to smooth the surface.

 We apply our proprietary oil blend in our commercial kitchen using high-temperature ovens but you can almost replicate what we do at home.
 Unless the pan is seriously damaged we don’t recommend stripping it but instead suggest applying additional layers of seasoning.

 Wash the pan and dry thoroughly.
 Place it in the oven and set temperature for 200̊.
 When the oven comes to 200̊ remove the pan and reset the oven to 500̊.
 The pan may not be cool enough to touch so use an old oven mitt while handling.

 Coat the entire pan with a thin layer of cooking oil.
-We prefer low smoke points oils like safflower, and sunflower but, lard, Crisco, Canola, etc. are all oils that will work just fine.
-We avoid high-fat oils that may go rancid like butter or olive oil.
+We prefer low smoke points oils like flax, safflower, and sunflower but, lard, Crisco, Canola, etc. are all oils that will work just fine.
+We avoid oils that have high organic solids that may go rancid like butter or olive oil.

 Once you’ve coated the whole pan, here’s the secret: take a new dry cloth and rub it all off.
 ALL of it.
 Don’t worry, you’ll still leave a thin film.
 Then into that 500̊ oven to bake for one hour.
 If you leave too much oil on the pan you run the risk of leaving streaks and while these streaks will have no effect on cooking you might not like the leopard skin look.
 Rub all of the oil off before returning the pan to the oven.